Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       2. The ingest source MUST use the same URL for HTTP POST requests as the failed instance.
       3. The new  ingest source POST request
-          MUST include the same cmaf header or init fragment as the failed instance
+           MUST include the same [=CMAF Header=] or init fragment as the failed instance
       4. The ingest source
           MUST be properly synced with all other running ingest sources for the same live presentation to generate synced audio/video
           samples with aligned fragment boundaries.